trinanjan12/svhn_digit_recognizer/readme.md

  - [ ] Add trained weights for multiclass classification
  - [ ] Add trained weights for yolov5 and detectron2
  - [ ] Add better documentation for the scripts used
+ - [ ] make the code more generic and remove absolute links from different places